-- Select Tools> Layer Settings> Display Options open the Layer Display Options dialog. - 2.
+- 1. Select Tools> Layer Settings> Display Options 🗹 to open the Layer Display Options dialog. - 2.
 Click the New button at the bottom of the dialog to open the New Layer Name dialog.
 Type a short, descriptive name such as "Lot Line Info", then click OK. - 3.
 Click OK to close the Layer Display Options dialog.

-- 4. In floor plan view, select the setback line and click the Open Object pedit button. - 5.
-On the Line Style panel of the Polyline Specification dialog, click the Layer drop-down list and select the new layer you just created, then click OK.
+- 4. In floor plan view, select the setback line and click the Open Object 🗾 edit button. - 5.
+On the LINE STYLE panel of the Polyline Specification dialog, click the Layer drop-down list and select the new layer you just created, then click OK.